base-org/web/apps/base-docs/tutorials/docs/4_account-abstraction-with-particle-network.md

 Particle Connect comes with built-in Account Abstraction functionality, making it the only Particle package you'll need to install.

-If you prefer, you can still use EIP-1193 providers like ethers, but you'll need to integrate the [Particle AA SDK](https://developers.particle.network/api-reference/aa/sdks/desktop/web) for that.
-For more details, refer to the [Particle Docs](https://developers.particle.network/api-reference/connect/desktop/web#use-eip-1193-provider-ethers-web3-js).
+If you prefer, you can still use EIP-1193 providers like ethers, but you'll need to integrate the [Particle AA SDK] for that.
+For more details, refer to the [Particle Docs].
 :::

 ### Configure Particle Connect